Stellanis/Spotiflow/README.md

 -   **Smart Deduplication**: Maintains a local database to prevent re-downloading existing songs.
 -   **Plex-Ready Organization**: Automatically sorts files into `Artist/Album/Song.mp3`.
 -   **Metadata Injection**: Embeds correct Artist, Title, and Album tags (ignoring messy YouTube titles).
--   **Modern UI**: Beautiful, dark-themed React dashboard built with Vite and Tailwind CSS v4.
+-   **Modern UI**: Beautiful, responsive dashboard built with React, Vite, and Tailwind CSS v4.
+-   **Theming**: Fully customizable with Light/Dark modes and multiple color themes (Violet, Blue, Green, Orange, Red, Slate).
--   **Library Management**: View your downloaded collection and manually trigger downloads for missing tracks.
+-   **Library Management**: View your downloaded collection, search for tracks, and manually trigger downloads.
--   **Undownloaded View**: Quickly see which scrobbles haven't been downloaded yet and queue them with one click.
+-   **Undownloaded View**: Quickly see which scrobbles haven't been downloaded yet, search them, and queue them all with one click.
--   **Job Management**: Monitor active and pending downloads in real-time.
+-   **Job Management**: Monitor active and pending downloads in real-time with a dedicated Jobs page.
+-   **Interactive Tutorial**: A built-in guide to help you get started and configure your API keys on the first run.
 -   **Dockerized**: Easy deployment on local machines or NAS (Synology, Unraid, etc.).

 ## 📸 Screenshots